A student may appeal against an assessment outcome in relation to:

 Before making an appeal, consider whether your case falls under one or more of the following:

-- that there has been significant administrative or procedural error on the part of the University which has materially disadvantaged the student, such that had it not been for the error the decision of the Board would probably have been substantively different
+- That there has been significant administrative or procedural error on the part of the University which has materially disadvantaged you as a student, such that had it not been for the error the decision of the Board would probably have been substantively different